jk-oster/obsidian-thought-stream/docs/getting-started.md

 ## 🎯 How to Use

+> For further explanation of using this plugin, check out the article ["Speech-to-text in Obsidian using OpenAI Whisper Service"](https://tfthacker.medium.com/speech-to-text-in-obsidian-using-openai-whisper-service-7b2843bf8d64) by [TfT Hacker](https://twitter.com/tfthacker)

-### Access Recording RecorderModal
+### Recording and Transcribing Audio

+There are several convenient options for how you can control audio recording:
+- Quickly start or stop recording in the background using the `Alt + Q` command shortcut.
-Click on the ribbon button to open the recording controls interface.
+- Use the "Start Recording & Open Recorder Controls" ribbon button to open the recorder controls and begin recording.

-### Record Audio
+- Use the recorder controls in the Ghost-Reader view (click the 🎙️ "Microphone" button)
+- Use the recorder controls in the Obsidian status bar (click the 🎙️ "Microphone" button)

-Use the "Start" button to begin recording.
-You can pause and resume the recording using the "Pause/Resume" button.
-Click the "Stop" button once you're done.
-After stopping the recording, the plugin will automatically transcribe the audio and create a new note with the transcribed content and linked audio file in the specified folder.
+You can pause and resume the recording using the ⏯️ "Pause/Resume" button.
+Click the ⏹️ "Stop" button once you're done.
+After stopping the recording, the plugin will automatically transcribe the audio.
+Depending on the settings, a new note is created with the transcribed content and linked audio file in the specified folder.

-> You can quickly start or stop recording using the `Alt + Q` shortcut.
+The transcription can also be automatically copied to your clipboard.

 ### Upload Existing Audio File